Willesley: Ashby Canal and mining

+Ashby Canal ran along the southern side of the old estate and was used for moving coal and other minerals (limestone) from the area.
+A large basin was created at the south edge of the estate alongside the Oakthorpe Colliery from where tramways ran up through Ashby to Ticknall and along the route now of the A42.

+Mining took place in this area from the 1600s and the first compensation record for mining subsidence was in this area in 1635.
+The mining rights to Oakthorpe Colliery will have belonged to the Willesley estate, probably until nationalisation in 1946.
+The lake in the lower part of Willesley Wood, near Oakthorpe, supposedly developed due to mining subsidence in the early 1980s.

+Willesley Lake

-Willesley Lake is within the 155-acre park of the Former Willesley Hall.
+The lake lies within the 155-acre park of the former Willesley Hall.
 It is a serpentine design and was constructed as a fishing and boating lake to allow the water level to be controlled for power generation for the Hall.
-It is designated as a ‘Site of Ecological Interest’, feeding into the River Mease (a special area of conservation and SSSI).
-The 24-acre fishing lake set in 16 acres of woodland provides an excellent fishery today, having a significant stock of fish species.
-It is surrounded by beds of snowdrops in February and bluebells in the spring.
-The lake attracts a significant number and species of waterfowl and other birds.
+It is designated as a ‘'Site of Ecological Interest’', feeding into the River Mease which is a special area of conservation and a Site of Special Scientific Interest (SSSI).
+The 24-acre fishing lake, set in 16 acres of woodland, provides an excellent fishery today, having a significant stock of fish species.
+It is surrounded by beds of snowdrops in February and bluebells in the spring; it attracts a significant number and species of waterfowl and other birds.

 The Abney and Hastings family

-It was the birthplace of notable people including two called Sir Thomas Abney and Edward Abney whose letters were published recently giving an insight into early 17th-century life.
+It was the birthplace of several notable people, including two called Sir Thomas Abney and Edward Abney whose letters were published recently giving an insight into early 17th-century life.
 One of the Thomas Abney's became a mayor of London whilst another rose to be a judge of common pleas.
 The Abney family required that the owners of the manor should be called Abney.
 Twice there has had to be a special Act of Parliament for people to add the name Abney to their surname.
 Sir Charles Abney Hastings, a High Sheriff of Derbyshire was the last person descended from the Abney line.
-The man who might have inherited the hall, after Sir Charles Abney Hastings died without children, was his younger brother, Frank, a veteran of the Battle of Trafalgar.
-Unfortunately, he died prematurely fighting for the Greeks and was buried in Zante.
+The man who might have inherited the hall, after Sir Charles Abney Hastings died without children, was his younger brother, Frank, a veteran of the Battle of Trafalgar; unfortunately, he died prematurely fighting for the Greeks and was buried in Zante.

-Willesley Hall was also used as the name of a steam locomotive in the Hall class by the Great Western Railway.

 19th and 20th centuries

-In 1897 the counties of Leicestershire and Derbyshire corrected their boundaries to remove enclaves.
-Part of Appleby Magna, Chilcote, Measham, Oakthorpe and part of Donisthorpe, Stretton en le Field were transferred to Leicestershire.
+In 1897, the counties of Leicestershire and Derbyshire corrected their boundaries to remove enclaves.
+Part of Appleby Magna, Chilcote, Measham, Oakthorpe and part of Donisthorpe, and Stretton en le Field were transferred to Leicestershire.
+(Note: At the same time, the parishes of Netherseal and Overseal were received by Derbyshire from Leicestershire.)

-The ancient parish of Willesley became a civil parish in 1866, on 1 April 1936 the parish was abolished and merged with Ashby de la Zouch, part also went to Oakthorpe and Donisthorpe and Measham.
-In 1931 the parish had a population of 80.
+The ancient parish of Willesley became a civil parish in 1866; on 1 April 1936, the parish was abolished and merged with Ashby de la Zouch, part also went to Oakthorpe and Donisthorpe and Measham.
+In 1931, the parish had a population of 80.

-The golf course in Ashby had existed since the 1920s and at one time considered buying Willesley Hall, but at the time, the lack of members with cars and financial issues, prevented it.